swartn/sam-vs-jet-paper/data_retrieval/README.md

                  manually inserted in the `email` and `passwd` fields in the `.csh` wget scripts in the cfsr directory.

-notes :
+notes : Remember to manually land mask the uflx data.

 ### CCMP
-script : ccmp/`get_ccmp_data.py`
+script : `get_ccmp_data.py`

+authentication : None

+notes : data is quite large and takes some time to download.
+An alternative download
-authentication : requires http://rda.ucar.edu/ login credentials that must be
+        script via rda specified in the `ccmp` directory requires http://rda.ucar.edu/ login credentials that must be
         manually inserted in the `email` and `passwd` fields in the `.csh` wget scripts in the ccmp directory.

-notes : data is quite large and takes some time to download

 ### MERRA
 script : merra/`get_merra_data.py`